How to deal with Firefox extensions that require cookies

 Set cookie exceptions for extensions in Firefox

 - Load about:debugging in Firefox to get started.
-The page lists all system add-ons, and all installed extensions of the Firefox browser.
+Switch to "This Firefox", the page lists all system add-ons, and all installed extensions of the Firefox browser.

 - Locate the browser extension that you want to add exceptions for.
 You find the internal UUID listed next to extensions that you have installed in the browser.
 This helps with the identification.